quanterall/PureScriptMaterials/basics/02-composite-datatypes.md

 [1, 2, 3, 4, 5]
 ```

-11. Define a function `takeWhileFromList :: (a -> Boolean) -> [a] -> [a]` that takes elements from the
+11. Define a function `takeWhileFromList :: (a -> Boolean) -> List a -> List a` that takes elements
-    list until it finds one that does not match the predicate passed to the function.
+    from the list until it finds one that does not match the predicate passed to the function.

 ```purescript
 Q> takeWhileFromList odd [1, 3, 5, 6, 7, 8, 9]